Death of Diane Whipple

 Diane Alexis Whipple (January 31, 1967 – January 26, 2001) was an American lacrosse player and college coach.
 She was killed in a dog attack in San Francisco on January 26, 2001.
 The dogs involved were two Presa Canarios belonging to Paul Schneider, a high-ranking member of the Aryan Brotherhood serving three life sentences in state prison.
-The dogs were looked after by Schneider's attorneys, Robert Noel and Marjorie Knoller, a husband and wife who lived in the same apartment building as Whipple.
+The dogs were looked after by Schneider's attorneys, Robert Noel and Marjorie Knoller, a married couple that lived in the same apartment building as Whipple.
 After the fatal attack, the state brought criminal charges against the attorneys.
 Noel, who was not present during the attack, was convicted of manslaughter.
 Knoller, who was present, was charged with implied-malice second-degree murder and convicted by the jury.
 Knoller's murder conviction, an unusual result for an unintended dog attack, was rejected by the trial judge but ultimately upheld.
-The case clarified the meaning of implied malice murder.
+The case clarified the meaning of implied-malice murder.